 Beginning with the 2014 season, the Northern Shrimp Section (Section) imposed a moratorium on the northern shrimp fishery.
 The Section considered several factors prior to closing the fishery.
 Results of the 2013 stock status report indicated the abundance and recruitment indices in the western Gulf of Maine had declined steadily since 2006, and 2012 and 2013 were the lowest on record.
-Furthermore, long term trends in environmental conditions have not been favorable for northern shrimp survival in the Gulf of Maine amplifying the need to conserve spawning stock biomass.
+Furthermore, long term trends in environmental conditions had not been favorable for northern shrimp survival in the Gulf of Maine amplifying the need to conserve spawning stock biomass.
 Results of each subsequent stock status report since 2013 have indicated continued poor trends in biomass, recruitment, and environmental indices which prompted the Section to extend the moratorium each year through 2024.

-The Gulf of Maine northern shrimp fishery is currently managed under Amendment 3 (2017) and Addendum I to Amendment 3 (2018).
+Prior to this amendment, the northern shrimp fishery in the Gulf of Maine was managed under Amendment 3 (2017) and Addendum I to Amendment 3 (2018).
 The original Fishery Management Plan (FMP) for Northern Shrimp (1986) established the requirement for northern shrimp fishing seasons to be set annually by the Section after considering recommendations from the Northern Shrimp Technical Committee (NSTC) and Northern Shrimp Advisory Panel (AP).
 Amendment 1 (2004) and subsequent amendments to the FMP made no changes to the annual specifications requirement, with Amendment 3 stating, "The Section has the ability to set a closed season annually up to 366 days (i.e., impose a moratorium)".
-Based on the current requirements of the FMP, measures subject to annual specification may only be modified through an amendment to the FMP.
+Based on the requirements of Amendment 3, measures subject to annual specification could only be modified through an amendment to the FMP.